nasAtchia/clean-blog-drupal/README.md

 Once the installation has been completed, you can access the website via the following URL: `http://127.0.0.1/drupal-blog/web`.

+Login via the following URL `http://127.0.0.1/drupal-blog/user/login` in order to access the Drupal back office.
+You can use the following accounts:

+- Administrator:
+  - Username: admin
+  - Password: admin
+- Content editor:
+  - Username: contenteditor
+  - Password: contenteditor

 ## Development

 ### Coding Standards